Friendly, Board Certified Pediatric Orthodontist in NYC

 At what age should a child see an orthodontist?

-The American Association of Orthodontics recommends the first consult at age 7.
-A first consult does not mean a child needs orthodontics at this time.
-Instead, this consult allows an orthodontist to establish a baseline and then follow the growth and development of the teeth and jaws.
+The American Association of Orthodontics recommends the first consultation at age 7.
+A first consultation does not mean a child needs orthodontics at this time.
+Instead, this consultation allows an orthodontist to establish a baseline and then follow the growth and development of the teeth and jaws.
 If intervention is needed, the orthodontist now has a history of how everything is developing and can time the intervention ideally.
 Dr. Lissauer believes one of the most important aspects of orthodontics is timing the start of treatment correctly.
 If you have met with him before, you likely know that he will inform you exactly when he thinks would be the perfect timing.

 What is the first step for Orthodontics?

 The first step is a consultation with an orthodontist.
-The orthodontist will evaluate smile esthetics, crowding, jaw relationships, alignment of the teeth, eruption of the teeth in a growing child, and the bite.
+The pediatric orthodontist will evaluate smile esthetics, crowding, jaw relationships, alignment of the teeth, eruption of the teeth in a growing child, and the bite.
 Just because a consultation is scheduled, this does not mean that orthodontics will be recommended.
 Dr. Lissauer will complete his evaluation and, if orthodontics is indicated, he will discuss options and best timing.
 There is a perfect time to start orthodontics based on the patient’s age, the issues that need to be corrected and many other individual characteristics.
 Dr. Lissauer prides himself on timing treatment appropriately so orthodontics is successful, predictable and efficient.